quicwg/ops-drafts/draft-ietf-quic-manageability.md

 flows will cause connection failure when the connection ID changes.
-Wrongly assuming a fixed connection ID for each connection can disable important protocol features that require connection IDs to be changeable and even impact security but facilitate amplification attacks.
+Wrongly assuming a fixed connection ID for each connection can disable important protocol features that require connection IDs to be changeable and even impact security by facilitating amplification attacks.

 This section uses the colloquial term NAT to mean NAPT (section 2.2 of
 {{?RFC3022}}), which overloads several IP addresses to one IP address or to an